rpavlenko/CodersCamp2021-Project2-ExpensesApp/README.md

 ### Setting Limit Page

-This page gives possibility to set an alarm when budget for category is over budget.
+This page gives possibility to set an alarm when amount for category is over budget.

 ![](./src/assets/readme/limit.png 'Limit page')

 ### Chart Page

 Here simply Pie chart shows visually budget status of the user.
-Data could be filtered by date and catgeory?
+Data could be filtered by date and show compilation of categories created by the user (not implemented yet).

 ![](./src/assets/readme/chart.png 'Chart page')